Analysis - China's FX firepower is no euro zone bailout bazooka

-BEIJING Europeans searching for a bazooka to blast away euro zone debt problems might well eye China's $3.2 trillion foreign exchange arsenal with envy, but Beijing has far less firepower available than many assume.
+BEIJING Europeans searching for a bazooka to blast away euro zone debt problems might well eye China's $3.2 trillion (2.02 trillion pounds) foreign exchange arsenal with envy, but Beijing has far less firepower available than many assume.

 Most of money in the world's biggest store of FX reserves is prudently kept in near-cash instruments to fund import and debt service bills in the event of an unforeseen domestic emergency, or invested in long-term assets that, if sold in size to help Europe, would spark panic on global financial markets.

-In fact, analysts reckon China's armory has only about $100 billion to spare.
+In fact, analysts reckon China's armoury has only about $100 billion to spare.

 "The sheer size of China's foreign exchange reserves is massive, but the actual amount of money available for investing in Europe each year isn't that big," said Wang Jun, an economist at CCIEE, a top government think-tank in Beijing.